 Again, the Vizio M215A-J6 isn't the best choice for listening to Dolby Atmos content.
 Atmos is designed to give the feeling that the action on screen is taking place all around you—not just to the sides, but above and behind you as well.
 However, since this 2.1 setup has to downmix Atmos content into stereo in order to play it, you can't take advantage of this unique technology.
 Sound effects are clear in the mix, thanks to the balanced frequency response, but it all seems like it's taking place in front of you.
 The bar can't replicate a lot of height, and the lack of bass is noticeable in action-focused scenes.
-It's nice that the bar gives you the option to listen to Atmos content, but if you watch a ton of object-based movies, you'll likely want something more premium.
+It's nice that the bar gives you the option to listen to Atmos content, especially compared to other budget models like the Vizio V Series V214x-K6.
+However, if you watch a ton of object-based movies, you'll likely want something more premium.

 The Vizio M215A-J6 has a fair selection of sound enhancement features.
 As with most bars in its price range, you don't get a room correction feature, so it sounds a little different depending on the unique acoustics of your living space.
 Fortunately, you have a few tools on hand to help customize it accordingly, including bass and treble adjustments as well as its EQ presets: 'Movie', 'Music', 'Direct', and 'Game'.
 The effect button on the remote allows you to turn on the virtual surround feature, called Virtual DTS:X.